Jean Tinguely: life and work (1925–1991)

 Childhood and apprenticeship

 Childhood in Basel

-Jean Charles Tinguely was born in Fribourg, Switzerland, on 22 May 1925, the only child of Charles Célestin Tinguely and Jeanne Louise Tinguely-Ruffieux.
+Jean Charles Tinguely was born in Fribourg, Switzerland, on the 22nd of May 1925, the only child of Charles Célestin Tinguely and Jeanne Louise Tinguely-Ruffieux.
 Mother and son moved to Basel in July 1925, and it was there, in the Gundeldingen neighbourhood behind the Central Station, that Tinguely grew up.
-His father worked as a storekeeper for the firm of Kohler, while his mother was a maid for Ch.
+His father worked as a storekeeper for the Kohler Company, while his mother was a maid for Ch.
 Schlumberger-Vischer.
-The family found it difficult to integrate in predominantly Protestant, German-speaking Basel.
+The family found it difficult to integrate into a predominantly Protestant, German-speaking Basel.
 At home they spoke only French, and Tinguely was given a Catholic upbringing.

-Later he distanced himself from the Catholic Church and was drawn rather towards Communism.
-One formative influence on the young Jean was Basel’s famous Fasnacht, which he was allowed to attend only at the age of twelve.
+Later he distanced himself from the Catholic Church and was drawn instead towards Communism.
+One formative influence on the young Jean was Basel’s famous Fasnacht, which he was allowed to attend only once he was aged twelve.